 - Where the story would fit in The Flyfish Journal (e.g. Cutbank, Open Water, Adventure Feature, etc.).

-- Reference to any photo resources for the story.
+- Reference to any photo resources for the story, especially with regard to Features queries.

 - All contact information.